-For 20 years now the Upper Peninsula Research Society (UPPRS [pronounced Yoopers]) has been investigating things that go bump in the night around the Soo as well as the Eastern Upper Peninsula.
+For 20 years, the Upper Peninsula Research Society (UPPRS [pronounced Yoopers]) has been investigating things that go bump in the night around the Soo and the Eastern Upper Peninsula.
 The team has completed so many investigations, that they have released a pair of books.
 “Yoopernatural Haunts” reviews some of the group’s most curious research cases and “Great Lakes Monsters and Mysteries” which dives into the eerie stories surrounding the Great Lakes’s greatest unsolved mysteries.

-A frequent stop for the UPPRS, the former Superior Impressions, is now home to two area businesses and maybe something out of this world.
-The building is believed to be haunted by a former ship captain whose family originally built the structure, and ran their retail operations after leaving the Great Lakes.
-Activity includes disembodied footsteps from the upper floor, and a Christmas caroler doll which would be moved to different locations in the store overnight.
+A frequent stop for the UPPRS, the former Superior Impressions, is now home Secondhand Childhood and maybe something out of this world.
+The building is believed to be haunted by a former ship captain whose family originally built the structure, and ran retail operations after leaving the Great Lakes.
+Activity includes disembodied footsteps from the upper floor and a Christmas caroler doll which would be moved to different locations in the store overnight.

 The friendly instantly recognizable ship located in downtown Sault Ste.
 Marie has never been associated with a tragedy itself, but some of the artifacts housed inside the ship (many associated with tragic shipwrecks) have been known to shake the boat, if you will.
 On one occasion a heavy coughing sound was heard in the old coal furnace area.
 When asked what the sound was, a voice was captured on a recording device stating, “I am coughing.”
 Shadowy figures have also been reported on the ship’s deck at night.